ufs-community/land-DA_workflow/docs/source/Model.rst

 Example Namelist Entry
 --------------------------------------------------

-The ``ufs-land.namelist.noahmp`` should be similar to the following example, which comes from the ``template.ufs-noahMP.namelist.gdas`` file.
+The ``ufs-land.namelist.noahmp`` file should be similar to the following example, which comes from the ``template.ufs-noahMP.namelist.gdas`` file.

 .. code-block:: console